Where the body meets the business

 Your Team Has a Nervous System Too

-Any group of people working together forms a collective system.
+Any group of people working together forms a collective system with its own energetic quality.

 Somatic Leadership in Action